 Preconditions and Postconditions¶

-Functional properties of subprograms are usually expressed using preconditions and postconditions.
-As these contracts are standard Boolean expressions, they cannot refer directly to state abstractions.
-To work around this restriction, functions can be defined to query the value of hidden variables.
-These functions can then be used in place of the state abstraction in other subprograms's contracts.
+We mostly express functional properties of subprograms using preconditions and postconditions.
+These are standard Boolean expressions, so they can't directly refer to state abstractions.
+To work around this restriction, we can define functions to query the value of hidden variables.
+We then use these functions in place of the state abstraction in the contract of other subprograms.

 For example, we can query the state of the stack with functions

 Is_Full and call these in the contracts of procedures

 often find it useful to have a more precise view of functional contracts in

 the context where the hidden variables are visible.
 You do this using

 expression functions in the same way we did for the functions